Null Hypothesis Significance Testing

 Import the data

-Now that we have an understanding of the study, let’s take a look at the data from the experiment.
+Let’s take a look at the data from the experiment.
 The data frame is called hulman_exp1.Rds and includes the following variables:

 Variable Description